leonp/jekyll-tachyons/README.md

 ## Selecting Tachyons modules

+The theme loads each Tachyons module individually as a SASS file using Jekyll's build pipeline.

-Simply comment out any modules you don't want by preceding them with `//`.
+Simply comment out any modules you don't want by preceding its SASS file name with `//`.
+For example, if you don't need negative margins:

+`// "negative-margins"`

-The module files live in 2 places.
-The folder you need to head to in order to comment out files depends on whether you've chosen to inline your styles or not:
+The file you need to edit depends on whether you've chosen to inline your styles:

 - If you're inlining styles, edit the list in `/_includes/style.scss`
 - If you're referring to an external stylesheet, edit the list in `/css/style.scss`